kaonashi-tyc/zi2zi/README.md

 ## Introduction
 Learning eastern asian language typeface with GAN. zi2zi(字到字, meaning from character to character) is an application and extension of the recent popular [pix2pix](https://github.com/phillipi/pix2pix) model to Chinese characters.

+Details could be found in [**this**]() blog post.

 ## Network Structure
 ![alt network](assets/network.png)

-The network structure is based off pix2pix with the addition of category embedding and two other losses(category loss/constant loss).
-Details could be found in [this]() blog post.
+The network structure is based off pix2pix with the addition of category embedding and two other losses, category loss and constant loss, from [AC-GAN](https://arxiv.org/abs/1610.09585) and [DTN](https://arxiv.org/abs/1611.02200) respectively.

 ## Gallery
 ### Ground Truth Comparison